FAQs

 Q. Do your guides speak good English?

 A. Yes.
-All of our guides are professional English-speakers.
-We cater to the English-speaking client base only, therefore all tours and communication will be in English.
+All of our guides are professional, licensed English-speaking guides.
+Our tours and all communication are conducted in English.

 Q. How far in advance should I book my tour?